JSSC Submission - Information for Authors

-The page limit is valid for the whole manuscript, but excluding references and bios.
+Regular papers, describing both the theoretical and implementation aspects of an advance solid-state circuit design, are allowed to have up to 8 pages in the two-column format described above.
+This page limit is valid for the whole manuscript, but excluding references and bios.
 All figures must be sized such that they are properly readable.
 No modifications to the IEEE templates are allowed.

 Submission of a manuscript manifests the fact that it has received proper clearance from the author’s company or institution, that it has not been copyrighted, published, submitted, or accepted for publication elsewhere, and that it will not be submitted elsewhere while under consideration.
 The manuscript text should not contain any commercial references, such as company names, university names, trademarks, commercial acronyms, or part numbers.